Guide to Cher & Properties for Sale in Department 18

 • Area: 7,235 sq. kilometres and 2,793 sq. miles

-• Landmark: Bourges Cathedral, a UNESCO World Heritage Site known for its stunning Gothic architecture and stained glass.
+• Landmark: Bourges Cathedral, a UNESCO World Heritage Site known for its Gothic architecture and stained glass.

-• Number of Tourists/Year: Approx. One million visitors are attracted by its historic towns, vineyards, and medieval heritage.
+• Number of Tourists/Year: Approx. One million visitors attracted by its historic towns, vineyards, and medieval heritage.

 Types of Properties for Sale in Cher